 One of the most important things to consider when opening a franchise is where your business will be located.
 Sure, many new businesses and start-ups these days can happily live in the virtual world and, as technology progresses, working like this will become easier.
 Certain products and businesses will always need a physical, brick-and-mortar presence, though, and F45 Training is definitely one of them.
+Because we care for our entrepreneurs, we are looking at the best places to open a gym franchise.

 At F45, we embrace innovation and change.
 We’re constantly looking for ways to use digital platforms, social media, and technology to extend our member experience outside the studio and add value beyond our workouts.
 That being said, the real, physical interaction between our members and coaches is what sets F45 apart from our competitors and gives us a real in-market advantage.